Registry Guide

 -

-Contract name already exists: Contract names must be unique within the registry.
+Contract name already exists: Contract names must be unique within each registry.
 Choose a different name or check if you own the existing contract.

 -